 When you use Experience Manager desktop app to open files with linked assets, the assets are pre-downloaded and appear placed in the native applications.
 For this workflow to work, your native application must support placing links to local assets and Experience Manager must support resolving these links in the binary files to server-side references.

 Experience Manager desktop app supports this workflow with a few select Adobe Creative Cloud desktop applications and file formats – Adobe InDesign, Adobe Illustrator, and Adobe Photoshop.
 The workflow allows you to work efficiently with the supported Creative Cloud files.
 So if user A places a few assets in an InDesign file and checks it into Experience Manager, user B sees the assets in the InDesign file even though the assets are not part of the file.
 The assets are locally downloaded on the machine of user B.

 The desktop app can map to any drive on Windows.
 However, for smooth operations, do not change the default drive letter.
 If users of the same organization use different drive letters, they cannot see the assets placed by others.
 The placed assets are not fetched as the path changes.
 The placed assets continue to remain placed in the binary file (say INDD) and are not removed.

 To know the limitations of this workflow, see the System requirements and supported versions.

 To try this workflow with an image asset and InDesign, follow these steps:

-The app downloads the assets from AEM server locally on your file system in many scenarios.
+The app downloads the assets from Experience Manager server locally on your file system in many scenarios.
 The downloads consume bandwidth and disk space.
 Knowing the scenarios help you optimize your wait time for the downloads to complete.

 You download the assets from within the app on-demand.
 See Download assets.